mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 Did I just get a defective unit?
 Surely, a UPS can't be designed to be this loud all the time, right?

 I reached out to Tripp Lite customer support with a video of the UPS making noise.
-They said that it was working as intended, and it's supposed to be that loud.
+They said that it was working as intended.

 I tried to get used to the noise, but it was so distracting that I gave up after day two.